jtpereyda/libdasm/README.txt

 When get_instruction returns, you can print the instruction with get_instruction_string or do analysis of the instruction members.
 When ready, increment data buffer pointer to next instruction and call get_instruction again.
-Here is pseudocode presenting this procedure:
+Here is pseudo-code presenting this procedure:

 	INSTRUCTION inst;
 	int len, buflen, c = 0;